Environmental Stewardship Advisory Committee

 The ESAC was instrumental in the development of the district's Environmental Sustainability Policy (District Policy CL [Local]) that was adopted in 2011 and the creation of a sustainability and environmental stewardship staff position in 2014.

-For the 2015–16 school year, the Environmental Stewardship Advisory Committee subcommittees are organized in support of the AISD Sustainability Plan.
+The Environmental Stewardship Advisory Committee subcommittees are organized in support of the AISD Sustainability Plan.